Sonata form: Expositions that modulate to other keys

 Beethoven began also to use the submediant major with more frequency in minor-key sonata-form movements, as in the first movements of Symphony No. 9, Piano Sonata No. 32, and String Quartets No. 11 and No. 15.
 The latter case transposes the second repeat of its exposition by a fifth, starting on the minor dominant (instead of the tonic) and finishing on the major mediant (instead of the submediant).
 The first movement of Richard Strauss's Symphony No. 2, in F minor, modulates to the submediant D♭ major, as do the F minor first movements of Brahms' first clarinet sonata and piano quintet; all three works balance this downward third by moving up to the major mediant (A♭ major) for the key of the second movement.

 Rarely, a major-mode sonata form movement will modulate to a minor key for the second subject area, such as the mediant minor (Beethoven Sonata Op.
 31/1, i), the relative minor (first movements of Beethoven Triple Concerto and Brahms Piano Trio No. 1) or even the minor dominant (Brahms Piano Concerto No. 2, i).
 In such cases, the second theme will often return initially in the tonic minor in the recapitulation, with the major mode restored later on.

 During the late Romantic period, it was also possible to modulate to remote tonal areas to represent divisions of the octave.
 In the first movement of Tchaikovsky's Symphony No. 4, the first subject group is in the tonic F minor but modulates to G♯ minor and then to B major for the second subject group.
 The recapitulation begins in D minor and modulates to F major, and goes back to the parallel F minor for the coda.

-Also in the late Romantic period, it was possible for a minor-key sonata form movement to modulate to the major dominant, as in the first movements of Tchaikovsky's Symphony No. 1 and Brahms' Symphony No. 4.